BSS-Research-Support/rwave-python/README.md

 # A Python API for rWave: remote wave generator for the neuroConn tDCS.

 ## 1. About
-This repository contains the API to communicate with the rWave USB-device, developed by the Research Support group of the faculty of Behavioral and Social Science from the University of Groningen. *rWave* is a wave generator to be used with the remote input from the neuroConn TDCS.
+This repository contains the API to communicate with the rWave USB-device, developed by the Research Support group of the faculty of Behavioral and Social Science from the University of Groningen. *rWave* is an external wave generator to be used with the remote input of the neuroConn TDCS.

 ## 2. Dependencies
 The *rwave-api* API uses [HIDAPI](https://pypi.org/project/hidapi/), a cython module to communicate with HID-class USB devices.